-- 2.1.D Arranges for a flexible school day with blocks of time that support student learning (tutorials, collaboration, meetings). - 2.1.E Celebrates high quality student work through student exhibits on-site, web-based, and/or in state and national forums. - 2.1.F Provides every $6^{th} 12^{th}$ student with an individualized STEM-focused high school graduation plan that addresses: four years of math and science; an Endorsement in STEM, Business and Industry, Public Service, or Arts and Humanities; identifies target areas for Performance Acknowledgements; and is at least annually reviewed and revised with the counselor, student, and family.
+- 2.1.D Arranges for a flexible school day with blocks of time that support student learning (tutorials, collaboration, meetings). - 2.1.E Celebrates high quality student work through student exhibits on-site, web-based, and/or in state and national forums. - 2.1.F Provides every 6th 12th student with an individualized STEM-focused high school graduation plan that addresses: four years of math and science; an Endorsement in STEM, Business and Industry, Public Service, or Arts and Humanities; identifies target areas for Performance Acknowledgements; and is at least annually reviewed and revised with the counselor, student, and family.

-, Exampl e Artifacts • Honor roll, grade level/school-wide celeb rations • IGP, record folder/portfolio, 6 th -16 th cour rse plan Classroom and building displays Master schedule, tutoring schedule · Number of students participating in stude nt exhibits Minutes/action items from site based com mittees, etc. Agendas/signatures for IGP meetings wit h students and family Website showcasing student work · • Documentation of at least annual 6 th - 12 th h IGP meetings with parents and students Developing Implementing Mature Role Model Academy develops a flexible schedule that supports student success.
+Example Artifacts Honor roll, grade level/school-wide celebr • IGP, record folder/portfolio, 6 th -16 th course plan Classroom and building displays Master schedule, tutoring schedule Number of students participating in students nt exhibits Minutes/action items from site based community mittees, etc. Agendas/signatures for IGP meetings with Website showcasing student work , • • Documentation of at least annual 6 th - 12 th IGP meetings with parents and students Developing Implementing Mature Role Model Academy develops a flexible schedule that supports student success.
 Schedule is developed with input from teachers, counselors, content coaches, extracurricular and internship/capstone requirements.
 Teachers work in teams to adjust daily schedule to facilitate interdisciplinary PBL.
 Schedule is adjusted to meet student needs according to data, student, teacher, and parent voice; intervention and extension plans.
 Academy regularly schedules for students to share their knowledge and work products.
 Students participate in panel presentations, debates, academic fairs, webinars, online challenges, competitions, design challenges, etc. 2.
 Resources are allocated to provide students with opportunities to participate in state and national forums, conferences, and competitions (financial, facilities, staffing, transportation, etc.).
 2. Academy establishes protocols with input from key stakeholders to gauge the effectiveness of student participation in competitions, challenges, etc. towards promoting college and career readiness as well as Academy goals.
-3. Academy develops IGP for each $6^{th} - 12^{th}$ student that addresses STEM pathways, THECB College and Career Readiness Standards.
-3. Student, counselor, and family regularly review and revise the IGP to address student goals for courses, grades, Endorsements, Performance Acknowledgements, college entrance exams, PSAT/ACT/SAT, career aspirations, etc. 3.
-Annually reviews and revises IGP according to previously established protocols and timelines.
-3. Mentors are assigned to students to develop intervention contracts to address deficiencies or acceleration opportunities in IGP. aspirations, etc. And meets criteria from And meets criteria from And meets criteria from Developing Developing and Implementing Developing, Implementing, and Mature
+3. Academy develops IGP for each 6 th - 12 th student that addresses STEM pathways, THECB College and Career Readiness Standards.
+3. Student, counselor, and family regularly review and revise the IGP to address student goals for courses, grades, Endorsements, Performance Acknowledgements, college entrance exams, PSAT/ACT/SAT, career aspirations, etc. Annually reviews and revises IGP according to previously established protocols and timelines.
+3. Mentors are assigned to students to develop intervention contracts to address deficiencies or acceleration opportunities in IGP.
+And meets criteria from And meets criteria from And meets criteria from Developing Developing and Implementing Developing, Implementing, and Mature